Who am I ?

 Really ?
 Some rules ?

 These rules are here to help you, NOT to limit your creativity.
-They have guided me successfully on different productions such as Planet 51, The secret life of pets or Lego Batman.
-I did not make up any of these rules : I stole them from my leads and supervisors.
-Traveling the world from one company to another has allowed me to take notes, compare workflows, and I have come up with this “universal” recipe.
+They have guided me successfully on different productions such as “Planet 51“, “The secret life of pets” or “Lego Batman“.Traveling the world from one studio to another has allowed me to take notes comparing workflows, and I have come up with this “universal” recipe.

-Finally, it is very important to note that each production and each company have their OWN needs, culture or budget.
+Finally, it is important to note that each production and each company have their OWN needs, culture or budget.
 So you definitely want to adjust these rules depending on your art direction, schedule and render farm resources.

 Truth.